ewudata/ra_edu_toolkit/README.md

 - Calls `raedu.stepper.run()` function to process the expression

 ### 2. **Data Loading (stepper.py)**
-- `_load_env()` function loads datasets:
+- `_load_env()` automatically discovers every `.csv` file under `datasets/`
-  - Reads CSV files from `datasets/` directory (Students.csv, Courses.csv, Enroll.csv)
+  - Each file is read into a DataFrame, columns are lower-cased, and provenance metadata is attached
-  - Adds `_prov` column to each DataFrame for data provenance
+  - The loader registers each relation by the file stem (e.g., `students.csv` → relation `students`)
-  - Creates environment dictionary `env` storing all relation tables
+  - Find additional tables by dropping more CSVs into the folder and rerunning the CLI—no code changes needed

 ### 3. **Syntax Parsing (ra_parser.py)**
 - `parse()` function uses Lark parser: